Architct15/Getting-and-Cleaning-Data-Course-Project/README.md

 The run_analysis.R performs the 5 steps required for the project.

-* Merges the training and the test sets to create one data set.
+1. Read and merges the training and the test data sets to create one data set.
-* Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Apply the variable names to the data set name and extracts the measurements for mean and standard deviation for each measurement.
-* Uses descriptive activity names to name the activities in the data set
+3. Add descriptive activity names to name the activities in the data set by combining the activity and subject columns
-* Appropriately labels the data set with descriptive variable names.
+4. Appropriately labels the data set with descriptive variable names by removing the brackets and translating special characters as well as translating the short names to longer, more descriptive names.
-* From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject and write to a text file.

 The ouput, a tidy data set, is named "activity_data_mean.txt" which contains a tidy data set with mean values of 66 selected features grouped by each subject and each activity.